Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

 conversion from Docker format to the singularity format.

-Singularity caches files during pull operations and that may leave a mess of files in the `.singularity` cache directory or in `$XDG_RUNTIME_DIR` (works only on the login nodes).
+Singularity caches files during pull operations and that may leave a mess of files in the `.singularity` cache directory.
+This can lead to exhaustion of your disk quota for your home directory.
+So you may want to use the environment variable `SINGULARITY_CACHEDIR` to put the cache in, e.g,, your scratch space (but even then you want to clean up after the pull operation so save on your storage billing units).
-The former can lead to exhaustion of your storage quota, so check and clean up from time to time.
-You may also want to clean up `$XDG_RUNTIME_DIR`, but this directory is also automatically cleaned when you log out from your last running session on that (login) node.

 ???+demo "Demo singularity pull"